-Claimants are treated as GSE if they expect to return to their self-employment and would otherwise meet the GSE test.
-The MIF level must be set according to their expected weekly working hours when they recover
+Claimants are treated as gainfully self-employed if they expect to return to their self-employment and would otherwise meet the gainfully self-employed test.
+The minimum income floor level must be set according to their expected weekly working hours when they recover

-Short-term health condition declared during existing Universal Credit claim If the claimant is already GSE and a MIF is applicable to the claim, both remain in place and unchanged.
+Short-term health condition declared during existing Universal Credit claim

+If the claimant is already gainfully self-employed and a minimum income floor is applicable to the claim, both remain in place and unchanged.

 If the claimant's short-term condition develops into a longer-term one, the claimant must provide supporting medical evidence.
-The original GSE status and/or MIF level is reviewed.
-See Spotlight on: sickness and self-employment for an example.
+The original gainfully self-employed status and/or minimum income floor level is reviewed.